Caversham, New Zealand: History

 By the 1870s the population of Caversham was growing rapidly, and in 1877, with the population at around 4,000, it was declared a borough.
 It held this status until amalgamation with Dunedin city in 1904.
 The borough's area included much of modern Forbury and St Clair, as well as what is usually regarded as Caversham today.

 Caversham Project

 The early history of the suburb and surrounding parts of southern Dunedin has been the subject of a major ongoing archaeological and historical research project into early Dunedin by the University of Otago, known simply as The Caversham Project.

 Over the course of the last 30 years, a database has been compiled of life in early South Dunedin, focussing on the borough of Caversham.
-This database is unique in its size for a historical study within New Zealand or Australia, containing some 9.4 gigabytes of data, and has allowed for the examination and publication of details relating to the socioeconomic and demographic mix of early Dunedin.
+This database is unique in its size for a historical study within New Zealand or Australia, and has allowed for the examination and publication of details relating to the socioeconomic and demographic mix of early Dunedin.